-Sprint wants RadioShack stores
+Sprint wants RadioShack stores to win back customers

 Sprint Corp.’s new chief executive officer, Marcelo Claure, has a turnaround plan that hinges on reversing the loss of customers and avoiding a drop to fourth place among U.S. wireless carriers.